-Diamond Offshore estimates that capital expenditures in 2006 associated with its ongoing rig equipment replacement and enhancement programs and other corporate requirements will be approximately \$198.0 million.
-As of March 31, 2006, Diamond Offshore had spent approximately \$36.9 million for capital additions, excluding upgrade costs for the Ocean Endeavor and Ocean Monarch and construction of the two new jack-up rigs.
+Diamond Offshore estimates that capital expenditures in 2006 associated with its ongoing rig equipment replacement and enhancement programs and other corporate requirements will be approximately \$222.0 million.
+As of June 30, 2006, Diamond Offshore had spent approximately \$77.5 million for capital additions.

 Diamond Offshore's liquidity and capital requirements are primarily a function of its working capital needs, capital expenditures and debt service requirements.
 Cash required to meet Diamond Offshore's capital commitments is determined by evaluating the need to upgrade rigs to meet specific customer requirements and by evaluating Diamond Offshore's ongoing rig equipment replacement and enhancement programs, including water depth and drilling capability upgrades.
 It is the opinion of Diamond Offshore's management that its operating cash flows and cash reserves will be sufficient to meet these capital commitments; however, Diamond Offshore will continue to make periodic assessments based on industry conditions.
-In addition, Diamond Offshore may, from time to time, issue debt or equity securities, or a combination thereof, to finance capital expenditures, the acquisition of assets and businesses or for general corporate purposes.
-Diamond Offshore's ability to effect any such issuance will be dependent on the results of Diamond Offshore's operations, its current financial condition, current market conditions and other factors, which are beyond its control.

 Under current conditions in the insurance marketplace, insurance coverage for offshore drilling rigs, if available, is offered at substantially higher insurance premium rates than in the past and is subject to an increasing number of coverage limitations, due in part to underwriting losses suffered by the insurance industry in recent years and damage caused by hurricanes in the Gulf of Mexico in 2004 and 2005.
 In some cases, quoted renewal premiums have increased by more than 200%, with the addition of substantial deductibles and limits on the amount of claims payable for losses arising from named windstorms.
 In light of these factors, Diamond Offshore determined that retention of additional risk was preferable to paying dramatically higher premiums for limited coverage.
-Accordingly, beginning in May of 2006 Diamond Offshore has elected to self-insure for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico.
+Accordingly, beginning in May of 2006 Diamond Offshore elected to self-insure for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico.
 For Diamond Offshore's other physical damage coverage, its deductible will be \$150.0 million per occurrence.
-As a result of Diamond Offshore's reduced coverage, Diamond Offshore's premiums for this coverage will be reduced from the amounts it paid in 2005 and substantially reduced by comparison to the renewal rates quoted by its insurance carriers.
+As a result of Diamond Offshore's reduced coverage, Diamond Offshore's premiums for this coverage have been reduced from the amounts it paid in 2005 and are lower than the renewal rates quoted by its insurance carriers.
 Diamond Offshore also renewed its liability policies in May of 2006, with an increase in premiums and deductibles.
 Diamond Offshore's new deductibles under these policies have generally increased to \$5.0 million per occurrence, but Diamond Offshore's deductibles arising in connection with certain liabilities relating to named windstorms in the U.S. Gulf of Mexico have increased to approximately \$10.0 million per occurrence, with no annual aggregate deductible.
-If named windstorms in the U.S. Gulf of Mexico cause significant damage to Diamond Offshore's rigs or equipment, it could have a material adverse effect on the Company's financial position, results of operations or cash flows.
+In addition, Diamond Offshore incurs liabilities related to named windstorms in the U.S. Gulf of Mexico named windstorms in the U.S. Gulf of Mexico cause significant damage to Diamond Offshore's rigs or equipment, or to the property of others for which Diamond Offshore may be liable, it could have a material adverse effect on the Company's financial position, results of operations or cash flows.